hashchange/backbone.select/readme.md

   selection-related events will be silenced in all of the collections sharing the model.

+- Selections and deselections involving a number of collections and models are treated as atomic.
+Events are delayed until all collections and models have been updated, without select or deselect actions pending.

 - Edge cases are covered as well.
 Suppose a number of models are selected in a multi-select collection.
 You then proceed to add them to a single-select collection.
 Only one model can be selected there, so Backbone.Select will